mylabpcb/myCPU/pages/en/mycpu/introduction.md

 The myCPU is a very limited CPU.
 As a learning and experimental platform, performance and advanced functionality was not a main objective, so it has very strong limitations which could be improved in the next release myCPU+.
 The fact to build the myCPU using discrete logic and basic TTL integrated circuits cause several drawbacks in the design, and electrical issues due to the TTL implementation.
 {: style="text-align: justify"}

-The ALU was designed using just 4-bit adders with the consequent limitation to adding operations and **substracting using the 2´s complement** approach.
+The ALU was designed using just 4-bit adders with the consequent limitation to adding operations and **subtracting using the 2´s complement** approach.
 {: style="text-align: justify"}

 The SRAM module is based on the 74SL219 which is a very limited SRAM chip of 16 x 4 bits.
-The limited available memory, to 16 bytes, restricted others features like the length of the instruction set and the support to write more complex or large programs because of the limit to 16 instructions.
+The limited available memory, to 16 bytes, restrict other features like the length of the instruction set or the posibility to write more complex or large programs because of the limit to 16 instructions.
 I understand that the SRAM limit is a hard inconvenient but remember that myCPU is a learning platform and you can learn the basics using just 12 to 14 instructions.
 {: style="text-align: justify"}

 Due to the limitation of SRAM, the memory address register (MAR) has a limit to 4-bit address.
 Does not make sense make it bigger.